Félix Auger-Aliassime: 2021: US Open semifinal, top 10

 At the 2021 Australian Open, Auger-Aliassime lost in the fourth round to Russian qualifier Aslan Karatsev, despite being two sets to love up.
 In April, he hired Rafael Nadal's uncle and former coach, Toni Nadal, as a new coach ahead of the clay-court season.
 At the French Open, Auger-Aliassime lost in the first round to Andreas Seppi.

 He also lost his eighth final at the Stuttgart Open to Marin Čilić.

-At the Halle Open, he reached the semifinals by defeating 10-time tournament champion and fifth seed, Roger Federer, in the second round to secure his fourth top-10 victory, even though Federer was visibly injured, from his 16-month knee injury.
-(4–15).
+At the Halle Open, he reached the semifinals by defeating 10-time tournament champion and fifth seed, Roger Federer, in the second round to secure his fourth top-10 victory.
 Felix then defeated qualifier Marcos Giron in the quarterfinals but lost to the eventual champion, Ugo Humbert.
 In the same tournament in doubles, he reached the final partnering Hubert Hurkacz but lost to third seeded German Kevin Krawietz and Romanian Horia Tecău.

 At Wimbledon, he reached his first major quarterfinal with a five-set win over world No. 6 and fourth seed Alexander Zverev, beating the German for only the fifth top-10 win of his career.
 He became the fifth Canadian man to reach the Wimbledon quarterfinals after tenth seed Denis Shapovalov did so in the same tournament.
 It marked the first time that two Canadian men together reached a Grand Slam quarterfinal.
 With this successful run he entered the top 15 in the rankings.
 He then lost to seventh seed and eventual finalist Matteo Berrettini, in four sets in the quarterfinals.

 At the rescheduled 2020 Tokyo Olympics, Auger-Aliassime was set to play defending gold medalist Andy Murray in the first round.
 However, Murray withdrew from singles due to a calf injury, and Auger-Aliassime was upset by his replacement, 190th ranked Australian Max Purcell.
 At the Washington Open, seeded second, Auger-Aliassime was upset by 130th ranked American wildcard player Jenson Brooksby in the third round.
 At the Canadian Open, seeded No. 9, Auger-Aliassime was upset by Dušan Lajović in the second round.

 At the US Open, Auger-Aliassime reached his maiden major semifinals following wins over 18th-seed Roberto Bautista Agut, Frances Tiafoe, and Carlos Alcaraz (the latter via a retirement).
 There, he lost to world No. 2, Daniil Medvedev, in straight sets.
 He became the youngest player to play in the semifinals since 2009.
 Following his run at the US Open, Felix reached a career-high world No. 11 ranking on 13 September 2021.
 He reached the semifinals at the Stockholm Open where he lost to defending champion fellow Canadian Denis Shapovalov.
 As a result, he entered the top 10 on 15 November 2021.